CODECO: Religious elements

 In modern times, CODECO has sometimes been described as a "cult" or "sect", though the UN Security Council notes that not all factions adhered to religious worship.

 The UNSC describes the religious side of CODECO, which it calls the "CODECO cult", as a mixture of Animist and Christian rituals, later also sometimes combined with the worship of their late former leader Justin Ngudjolo.

-According to a Congolese official cited by TRT World, the group's adherents worship every Monday and Thursday, when they do no farming - adding that the group bans certain vegetables and pork.
+According to a Congolese official cited by TRT World, the group's adherents worship every Monday and Thursday, when they do no farming – adding that the group bans certain vegetables and pork.

 Pax, a Dutch NGO, stated that the movement had "discreetly" engaged in mysticism and fetishism.
-A 2020 AFP investigation concluded that CODECO had "two faces" - a military one, and one "steeped in mysticism and animism".
+A 2020 AFP investigation concluded that CODECO had "two faces" – a military one, and one "steeped in mysticism and animism".

 The religious side of the group is headed by a Ngadjole Ngabu, known as "the Sacrificer", who presented himself as a spiritual leader to a dominant branch of CODECO.
 He used his position to either order or forbid the carrying out of attacks by fighters under his command.
-He, alongside other CODECO fighters, met with a government peace delegation led by onetime local warlords from the early years of the conflict - which several sources cited by AFP reported had decreased the rate of massacres.
+He, alongside other CODECO fighters, met with a government peace delegation led by onetime local warlords from the early years of the conflict – which several sources cited by AFP reported had decreased the rate of massacres.

 History

 Foundation

-The group was initially founded in what was then Mobuto-led Zaire in the 1970s as a Lendu-based agricultural cooperative by Bernard Kakado, with the intention of promoting agriculture in the Walendu-Bindi chiefdom of the Irumu Territory of Ituri.
+The group was initially founded in what was then Mobutu-led Zaire in the 1970s as a Lendu-based agricultural cooperative by Bernard Kakado, with the intention of promoting agriculture in the Walendu-Bindi chiefdom of the Irumu Territory of Ituri.

 The group became a mouthpiece for Lendu demands, namely the reclamation of land allegedly taken by the Hema tribe and the refusal to accept foreign exploitation of local resources.

-Ituri War
+First Ituri War

-During the 1999-2003 Ituri conflict, CODECO's founder Bernard Kakado instead began organizing an armed Lendu operation, before joining the Patriotic Resistance Front of Ituri (FRPI).
+During the 1999–2003 Ituri conflict, CODECO's founder Bernard Kakado instead began organizing an armed Lendu operation, before joining the Patriotic Resistance Front of Ituri (FRPI).
 At this point, CODECO ceased to exist as an agricultural cooperative.
-In 2003, the internationally-led Operation Artemis succeeded in ending the violence between the Lendu and Hema groups, achieving a period of relative stability in the region.
+In 2003, the internationally led Operation Artemis succeeded in ending the violence between the Lendu and Hema groups, achieving a period of relative stability in the region.
 However, neither the organization nor the various local militias ever completely dissolved and instead stockpiled weapons.

 Return as armed group

 In 2017, armed militia attacks began in Djugu, which local civilians attributed to CODECO.
-Congolese authorities stated that the group behind the attacks was led by Justin Ngudjolo, who had begun using the CODECO name to describe his militia, despite being linked to the Nationalist and Integrationist Front - another Lendu rebel group.
+Congolese authorities stated that the group behind the attacks was led by Justin Ngudjolo, who had begun using the CODECO name to describe his militia, despite being linked to the Nationalist and Integrationist Front – another Lendu rebel group.

 The reorganized CODECO once more echoed the same demands for property rights that had originally come to define the movement, but met criticism at the hands of prominent Lendu figures, which accused it of unjustified violence and outside manipulation.